Islam in Iraq: Religious cities

 Iraq is home to many religious cities important for both Shia and Sunni Muslims.
 Baghdad was a hub of Islamic learning and scholarship for centuries and served as the capital of the Abbasids.
 Baghdad also is home to two prominent Shia Imams in what is known as Kadhimiya, Iraq.
 The city of Karbala has substantial prominence in Shia Islam as a result of the Battle of Karbala, fought on 10 October 680.
-Similarly, Najaf is renowned as the site of the tomb of Alī ibn Abī Tālib (also known as "Imām Alī"), whom the Shia consider to be the righteous caliph and first imām.
-The city is now a great center of pilgrimage from throughout the Shi'a Islamic world and it is estimated that only Mecca and Medina receive more Muslim pilgrims.
-The city of Kufa was home to the famed scholar Abu Hanifah, whose school of thought is followed by many Sunni Muslims internationally.
-Kufa was also the capital of the Rashidun Caliphate during the time of Ali.
+Similarly, Najaf is renowned as the site of the tomb of Alī ibn Abī Tālib (also known as "Imām Alī" by Majority of Shias and "Hazrat Alī" by Majority of Sunnis), whom the Shia consider to be the righteous caliph and first imām.
+The city is now a great center of pilgrimage from throughout the Shi'a world and it is estimated that only Mecca and Medina receive more Muslim pilgrims.
+The city of Kufa was home to the famed scholar Imam Abu Hanifah ("1 of the Imam of Sunni's others notably are Imam Sha'fi, Imam Malik & Imam Ahmed ibn Hanbal), whose school of thought is followed by many Sunni Muslims internationally.
+Kufa was also the capital of the Rashidun Caliphate during the time of Hazrat Ali.
 Likewise, Samarra is also home to the al-Askari Mosque, containing the mausoleums of the Ali al-Hadi and Hasan al-Askari, the tenth and eleventh Shia Imams respectively, as well as the maqam (or "point") of Muhammad al-Mahdi, who is the twelfth and final Imam of the Shia Madhhab.
 This has made it an important pilgrimage centre for Ja'farī Shia Muslims.
 In addition, some female relatives of Muhammad are buried in Samarra, making the city one of the most significant sites of worship for Shia Muslims and a venerated location for Sunni Muslims.
 Iraq was also the place of many the fitnas (schisms) that occurred in the beginning.